marlow75/retropic/README.md

 ### Commodore C64 extra

 Early, experimental interlaced modes.
 You can select max luma difference in blending colors together.
+Adjusted for C64C palette (9 luma levels), best experience with PEPTO palette.

 * Naive 320x200 - use max 4 colors in 8x8 screen cell, 27-54 colors can be used without annoying flickering.
 * MCI 320x200 - use max 16 colors in 8x8 screen cell.
 Very early stage.
 If you get errors, like mono color squares try adjust luma.